 This is a congenital defect linked to spina bifida.
 These lesions afflict females 1.5 times more frequently than men and are visible in the first few months or years of life.
 A lipomyelomeningocele is a huge mass of fat cells.
 It originates in the spinal canal and protrudes under the skin of the child’s back through the space between the vertebrae as a big, uneven lump of soft tissue at the base of the lower back or in the buttocks from birth.

-Where is a Lipoma Able to Grow?
+What is a Spinal Lipoma

 Causes